 During September of 2020, Mr Kahika purchased the brand new Land Rover Discovery after he was allegedly given $200,000 from an investor of his Indigenous Business Consultants (IBC) company.

 According to Ex Party Director Michael Stace, the money was meant to be used for a job not related to the New Zealand Public Party (NZPP) political movement.

-Mr Kahika claimed in a Facebook statement on December 25 of 2020 that addressed the SUV and many other ‘accusations’ thrown at him, that he did not purchase it with funds from supporters of NZPP.
+Mr Kahika claimed in a Facebook statement on December 25, 2020, addressing the SUV and many other accusations that were thrown at him after telling followers he did not purchase it with funds from supporters of NZPP.